Collaborations XVIII: Isolation

 Daniela Perez, Stephen F. Austin High School

 View the Exhibition by Appointment

 Admission to HCP is free and by appointment only.
-Using the button below, schedule your 45-minute appointment in advance to view HCP Presents: Pacifico Silano in person during the following gallery hours:
+Using the button below, schedule your 45-minute appointment in advance to view HCP Presents: Collaborations XVIII in-person during the following gallery hours:

 - Wednesday–Thursday: 11 am–7 pm

 In-person and virtual group tours of our current exhibitions are available on a limited basis for individuals (5 or more ppl), schools, and community partners.
 Please select the “Group Tours Request” button below to make an appointment, and for more specific details, contact us at email@example.com (Subject Line: “Group Tours”).
 Requests must be made at least 2 weeks in advance.

 For questions about this exhibition, please contact Samuel Rhodes, Exhibitions Assistant, at firstname.lastname@example.org or 713-529-4755.

 Exhibition On View